The Law Group offers general academic courses, capita selecta courses, internships, and theses.

-Click on COURSES, THESES AND INTERNSHIPS on the right for more information.
+Click on the grey tab COURSES, THESES AND INTERNSHIPS on the right for more information.

 Master Food Safety

-The MSc programme Food Safety offers a specialisation in Food Safety Law.
+The MSc programme Food Safety offers a specialisation in Food Law & Regulatory Affairs.
 This specialisation will also be open to students with a law degree.
 The programme will consist of two different paths of study: one for students with law background and one for students with other (food) background.

 For general information on staff and courses, please use the information on this site.